alarafat/Facial_Keypoint_Detection/README.md

 __Notebook 2__ : Defining and Training a Convolutional Neural Network (CNN) to Predict Facial Keypoints

-__Notebook 3__ : Facial Keypoint Detection Using Haar Cascades and your Trained CNN
+__Notebook 3__ : Facial Keypoint Detection Using Haar Cascades and the Trained CNN

 __Notebook 4__ : Fun Filters and Keypoint Uses